-After lots of research I found a carry-on bag that’s durable, well-designed, affordable and chic
+After lots of research I found a carry-on and checked luggage that’s durable, well-designed, and affordable

-I had owned a Samsonite carry-on bag for many years.
+The carry-on bag I was replacing was a Samsonite that I had owned for many years.
 It had held up well but was too heavy at over 10 pounds.
-I needed cabin luggage that I could actually lift into the overhead bin.
+I often travel solo, so wanted to be able to lift my carry-on bag into the overhead bin on my own.
 Something a little more stylish would be welcome as well.
 And I hoped to do a lot of traveling over the next ten years, so it had to be durable and easy to move around, (i.e. four wheels).
-As for the budget, I wanted to keep it under $300.

 Monos Luggage - the Options